-If you need any tax accounting help, Tax Doctors Canada offers a stress free Initial Phone Consultation with one of our professionally certified tax accountants.
+If you need any tax accounting help, Tax Doctors Canada offers a stress free Initial Phone Consultation with one of our Chartered Professional Accountants.
 We Welcome Your Business!

 The best defense against an audit is to file your tax return every year and on time.
 Why give the CRA a reason to examine your tax situation?
 Get it done!

 If you file a GST return, make sure the revenue on your business statement T2125 matches the revenue that is on the GST return.

 You should keep your supporting documents for six years.

 For someone that is an employee, you will have to file and pay your taxes by April 30th.
 If you owe taxes, make sure your return is efiled before April 30th or postmarked before midnight on the due date.

 If you or your spouse/common law partner ran a business in 2009, your return is not due until June 15th.
 However, the taxes payable are still due by April 30th.
 You can make an estimate for the taxes you owe if you have not completed the return by April 30th and make a payment based on the estimate.
 If you owe taxes, make sure the tax return is efiled before midnight on June 15th or postmarked before midnight.

 All corporations have to file their tax return by six months after the fiscal year end.
 For example, if the fiscal year end was September 23 then the return needs to be filed by March 23.

 If the tax return is electronically filed, the return usually takes between seven to fifteen days.
 If the return is mailed, it usually takes four to six weeks.